LucasCharb/Data_Project/README.md

 1. **Representation is more crucial than the choice of classifier.**
-   For this dataset, the difference between TF–IDF, Word2Vec and BERT embeddings is much larger than the difference between Logistic Regression, Linear SVM and MLP when using the same representation.
+   For this dataset, the difference between TF–IDF, Word2Vec and BERT embeddings (or raw text for DistilBERT) is much larger than the difference between Logistic Regression, Linear SVM and MLP when using the same representation.
 TF–IDF, despite its simplicity, turns out to be the most effective representation.

 2. **Class imbalance and label noise limit performance.**
    The dataset contains many more true than misinformative tweets.
 As a result,